 In May 2014, the Financial Accounting Standards Board (the "FASB") issued a standard on revenue recognition that provides a single, comprehensive revenue recognition model for all contracts with customers.
 The standard is principle-based and provides a five-step model to determine the measurement of revenue and timing of when it is recognized.
 The core principle is that a company will recognize revenue to reflect the transfer of goods or services to customers at an amount that the company expects to be entitled to in exchange for those goods or services.
-This standard is effective for our interim and annual reporting periods beginning after December 15, 2016, with no early adoption permitted.
-In April 2015, the FASB proposed a one-year delay in the effective date of this standard along with the option to adopt the standard as of the original effective date.
+In July 2015, the FASB deferred the effective date of this standard by one year.
+As a result, this standard is effective for our interim and annual reporting periods beginning after December 15, 2017, with early adoption permitted for annual reporting periods beginning after December 15, 2016.
 We are currently evaluating the impact on our condensed consolidated unaudited financial statements.

-Debt Issuance Costs
+Presentation of Debt Issuance Costs